Assistance to Firefighters Grant (AFG) - 2012 Frequently Asked Questions (FAQs)

 Letters of support should be sent to:

-Assistant Administrator, Grant Programs Directorate
+Office of the Assistant Administrator, Grant Programs Directorate

 Federal Emergency Management Agency

 800 K. Street NW, 9th Floor North Tower

 Grantees may submit completed applications as early as Monday, June 11, 2012, but no later than 5:00 p.m., Eastern Time on Friday, July 6, 2012.